 To avert these consequences, the maritime industry needs to embrace electric cargo ships that rely on the energy storage of batteries–not fossil fuels.
 Electric cargo vessels can significantly cut down on harmful emissions, reduce sound pollution, and maximize the efficiency of onboard generators.

-According to the United States Environmental Protection Agency, the transportation industry is the most significant contributor to greenhouse gas (GHG) emissions in the US, accounting for up to 29% of the country’s total GHG emissions.
+According to the United States Environmental Protection Agency, the transportation industry is the most significant contributor to greenhouse gas (GHG) emissions in the US.
+It accounts for up to 29% of the country’s total GHG emissions.
 Ditching fossil fuels for renewable energy can reduce these emissions from the transportation sector.
-Renewable energy refers to the energy obtained from self-replenishing sources, such as the sun, rain, wind, and geothermal heat.
-Unlike fossil fuels, this type of energy does not emit greenhouse gases and is also biodegradable.
+Renewable energy is the energy obtained from self-replenishing sources, such as the sun, rain, wind, and geothermal heat.
+Unlike fossil fuels, this type of energy does not emit greenhouse gases and is biodegradable.
 Examples of renewable energy that transportation vehicles can use include:

 - Liquid biofuels, such as biodiesel, bioethanol, and advanced biofuels